WilliamLwj/PyXAB/docs/source/index.rst

     </a>
     </p>

-PyXAB is a Python open-source library for *X*-armed bandit algorithms, a prestigious set of optimizers for online black-box optimization, i.e., optimize an objective without gradients, also known as the continuous-arm bandit (CAB), Lipschitz bandit, global optimization (GO) and bandit-based black-box optimization problems.
+PyXAB is a Python open-source library for *X*-armed bandit algorithms, a prestigious set of optimizers for online black-box optimization and hyperparameter optimization.

 |pic1| |pic2|